MechanicalRabbit/DataKnots.jl/doc/src/primer.md

 ## Input Source

 We've seen how aggregates, such as `Sum`, operate on the input as a whole to produce an output.
-We've also seen how `Each` performs an interesting trick by resetting what is considered the query's input.
-To discuss this in depth, let's recall a previous example.
+We've also seen how `Each` creates an aggregation barrier by changing the input *source*.
+But what exactly does this mean?
+Let's recall a previous example.

     Letters(X) = Lift(x -> 'a':'a'+x-1, (X,))